peterstieg/100-days-of-code/r1-log.md

 **Today's Progress**:
 1, Machine Learning: Continued to work on Python scripts for Text and Speech recognition on Microsoft Azure.
-2, Google AdWords API & Google Sheets: Read through the docs 3, GIMP: Preparing cover images for a blog post to sum up my first _100DaysOfCode
+2, Google AdWords API & Google Sheets: Read through the docs.
+3, GIMP: Preparing cover images for a blog post to sum up my first 100 Days of Code.

 **Thoughts:** Round one is about to end.